guilhermeborgesbastos/ContactPickerList/README.md

 # ContactPickerList
-Pt-BR: Lista de contato completa, com busca, marcadores com letras, ordem alfabética, envio de SMS e funcional para Android 6.
+Lista de contato completa, com busca, marcadores com letras, ordem alfabética, envio de SMS e funcional para Android 6.
 Ideal para quem precisa listar e interagir com a agenda de contatos em seu App Android.

-EN: When developing an application will be faced with the need to facilitate the life of your user for him to share your App among your friends.
+When developing an application will be faced with the need to facilitate the life of your user for him to share your App among your friends.
 For this I created the ContactPickerList a simple and practical way to access the phonebook contact list and for her make sharing via SMS to any friend.

 | Gif | Video |
 | --- | --- |